Lecture X - Programming Projects

 - Handle data storage and management

-- Visualize the collected data
+- Visualize the collected data in a dashboard

 Idea 3: Machine Learning